-By Jacob Kronberg, Syracuse, N.Y.
+Syracuse, N.Y.
 (NCC News) — Banned Books Week is an annually occurring event that celebrates people right and freedom to read.
-September 22nd, 2019 to September 28th, 2019 is the 38th occasion of Banned Books Week.
+Sept.
+22 to Sept.
+28 is the 38th occasion of Banned Books Week.

 Banned Books Week dives deeper than someone just reading any book at any time.
 It is about one’s ability to get information and knowledge from books.